AnnaWXM/Embedded-weather-measuring-system/README.md

 # Embedded-weather-measuring-system

-A real-time weather monitoring embedded system that fetch weather signal and visualize by website.
+A real-time weather monitoring embedded system that fetch weather signal and visualize by website and mobile app.

 ## Weather Measuring System.